 - A single commissioning function - "ensuring the efficient commissioning of health and care services on a city wide basis with a single line of accountability for the delivery of services.
 This approach will integrate spending across health and social care on high cost/high risk cohort, reducing duplication of service delivery and fragmentation of care".
 This is Manchester Health and Care Commissioning.

 - Local Care Organisation - a single organisation or partnership "delivering integrated and accessible out of hospital services through community based health, primary and social care services within neighbourhoods.
 Through the combining of resources residents will get integrated services, resulting in improved outcomes (holistic needs addressed) at reduced cost"

-- Single Manchester Hospital Service - "delivering cost efficiencies and strengthened clinical services, with consistent and complementary arrangements for the delivery of acute services achieving a fully aligned hospital model for the City."
+- Manchester University NHS Foundation Trust - "delivering cost efficiencies and strengthened clinical services, with consistent and complementary arrangements for the delivery of acute services achieving a fully aligned hospital model for the City."

 A diagram of this plan can be found below along with the full Locality Plan:

-More information can be found on the new Healthier Manchester website - https://healthiermanchester.org/
+More information can be found on the Healthier Manchester website - https://healthiermanchester.org/

 Regular bulletins are produced to give updates on the Locality Plan and they are now sent directly by email.
 To subscribe, you can email email@example.com or call 0161 765 4004.

 Improving health and wellbeing in Greater Manchester

 This resources pack is one of a series produced for all those working in and with local health and care systems across England.
 It was commissioned by Age UK on behalf of the VCSE Health and Wellbeing

 Alliance and Healthwatch.
 The pack brings together a range of national and local information and data to build a shared understanding about the local population and the communities in which they live, the wider local context affecting health and wellbeing, and specific aspects related to the delivery of local health and care services.